RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 People usually call these target specifications **triple targets**...
 Don't let the name fool you, some names contain 2 parameters, others 4 ... others 5.
 The name `Triple-target` is a misnomer.
-Triple-target don't refer to 3-parameter names alone.
+Triple-targets don't refer to 3-parameter names alone.

 The software world has a naming problem...once you notice it, you see it everywhere.
 For example, what is a toolchain?
 Is it a combination of the compiler, linker and assembler?
 Or do we throw in the debugger? or maybe even the IDE?
 What is an IDE??
 Is a text Editor with plugins an IDE??
 You see?
 Madness everywhere!!
 Naming things is a big problem.

-### Why are triple-target definitions important? - Toolchain Setup
+### Why are triple-target definitions important? --> Toolchain Setup
 Because they help you in choosing and configuring your compiler, assembler and linker in such a way that allows you to build object files that are compatible with the target.

 For example, if you were planning to compile program `x` for a `x86_64-unknown-linux-gnu` target....
 1. You would look for a x86_64 compiler, and install it.
 A riscv compiler would be useless.
-An ARM compiler would be useless.
+An ARM compiler would also be useless.
 2. You would look for a x86_64 assembler, and install it.
 Any other assembler would be useless.
 3. You would then look for system files that were made specifically for the Linux kernel.
 For example, system files with an implementation of the C standard library such as glibc, newlib and musl.
 4. You would look for a linker that can process and output GNU-ABI-compliant object files